anko/array-keyed-map/readme.md

 m.get(['a'])            => 4
 ```

 You can use arbitrary JavaScript values as array elements and as values.
-Array
-elements are treated by identity, like `Map` does.
+Non-primitive key-array elements are treated by identity, like `Map` does.

 ## API